sgangaprasath/interface/blog/11-Skateboard.md

 # Understanding the pumping motion

-Imagine standing at the base of a mount on a skateboard park, ready to ascend without a single push off the ground.
+Imagine standing at the base of a mound on a skateboard park, ready to ascend without a single push off the ground.
 Skateboarders achieve this seemingly effortless feat through the _pumping_ technique.
 This dynamic movement involves transferring energy to build and maintain momentum,